aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

     1. upgrade a primary control plane node.
     2. upgrade additional control plane nodes.
     3. upgrade worker nodes.
-- Note: real world scenario requires certain precautions to be taken into consideration, such as disabling swap in linux.
-See the official kubernetes.io guidance for more detailed information.
+- note: real world scenario requires certain precautions to be taken into consideration, such as disabling swap in linux.  see the official kubernetes.io guidance for more detailed information.
-- determine which version to upgrade to.
-Find the latest stable kubernetes version using OS package manager ('apt' as the exam is based on Ubuntu):
+- determine which version to upgrade to.  find the latest stable kubernetes version using os package manager ('apt' as the exam is based on ubuntu):
 - useful to mark the versions of kubeadm, kubectl and kubelet before you begin.

 - `kubectl get node`, will give you the version your nodes are running on.

-- Update the package data for apt, `sudo apt update`
+- update the package data for apt, `sudo apt update`

-- Check your current versions,`sudo kubeadm version`
+- check your current versions,`sudo kubeadm version` `kubectl version --short`

-- Find the latest kubernetes package available.
-It should look like 1.21.x-00, where x is the latest patch.
+- find the latest kubernetes package available. it should look like 1.21.x-00, where x is the latest patch.
 `sudo apt-cache kubeadm`

-- Remove the hold placed on kubeadm,`sudo apt-mark unhold kubeadm`
+- remove the hold placed on kubeadm,`sudo apt-mark unhold kubeadm`

-- Update the package.
-Replace the x in the 1.21.x-00 with latest patch version `sudo apt-get install -y kubeadm=1.21.x-00`
+- update the package. replace the x in the 1.21.x-00 with latest patch version `sudo apt-get install -y kubeadm=1.21.x-00`

-- Place a hold on the package again to prevent further updates:
+- place a hold on the package again to prevent further updates:
 `sudo apt-mark hold kubeadm`

-- Verify the version of 'kubeadm' installed:
+- verify the version of 'kubeadm' installed:
 `sudo kubeadm version`

-- Note:
+- note:
 - upgrading control plane nodes should be done one node at a time
 - the control plane must have the /etc/kubernetes/admin.conf file.

-- To prepare the control plane for an update, you first need to evict as many pods as possible.
-You can ignore daemonsets (Calico).
+- to prepare the control plane for an update, you first need to evict as many pods as possible.  you can ignore daemonsets (calico).
 `kubectl drain k8scp --ignore-daemonsets`

-- You can use the 'upgrade plan' argument to check the existing cluster, to see if it can be upgraded.
+- you can use the 'upgrade plan' argument to check the existing cluster, to see if it can be upgraded.
 `sudo kubeadm upgrade plan`

-- Note: kubeadm upgrade also automatically renews the certificates that it manages on the node.
+- note: kubeadm upgrade also automatically renews the certificates that it manages on the node.

-- Note: if the kubeadm upgrade plan output shows any component configs that require manual upgrade, you must provide a config file with replacement configs to kubeam upgrade apply via the --config cli flag.
+- note: if the kubeadm upgrade plan output shows any component configs that require manual upgrade, you must provide a config file with replacement configs to kubeam upgrade apply via the --config cli flag.

-- Next, choose a version to upgrade to:
+- next, choose a version to upgrade to:
 `sudo kubeadm upgrade apply v1.21.x`

 - once the command finishes you should see:
 ```
-[upgrade/successful] SUCCESS!
-Your cluster was upgraded to "v1.21.x".
-Enjoy!
+[upgrade/successful] success! your cluster was upgraded to "v1.21.x". enjoy!

-[upgrade/kubelet] Now that your control plane is upgraded, please proceed with
+[upgrade/kubelet] now that your control plane is upgraded, please proceed with
 upgrading your kubelets if you haven't already done so.

-`kubectl version --short`

 ```
-- Check the status of the nodes:
+- check the status of the nodes:
 `kubectl get nodes`

-- Release the hold on kubelet and kubectl:
+- release the hold on kubelet and kubectl:
 `sudo apt-mark unhold kubelet kubectl`

-- Upgrade both packages to the same version as kubeadm:
+- upgrade both packages to the same version as kubeadm:
 `sudo apt-get install -y kubelet=1.21.x-00 kubectl=1.21.x-00`

-- Re-apply the hold so other updates don't update the Kubernetes version.
+- re-apply the hold so other updates don't update the kubernetes version.
 `sudo apt-mark hold kubelet kubectl`

-- Restart the daemons
+- restart the daemons
 `sudo systemctl daemon-reload` and `sudo systemctl restart kubelet`.

-- Verify that the control plane node has been updated to the new version.
-Then update the other control plane nodes using the same process as above.
-Note: instead of using 'kubeadm upgrade apply', you will use 'kubeadm upgrade node'.
+- verify that the control plane node has been updated to the new version.  then update the other control plane nodes using the same process as above. note: instead of using 'kubeadm upgrade apply', you will use 'kubeadm upgrade node'.

-- Make the control plane availabe for the scheduler:
+- make the control plane availabe for the scheduler:
 `kubectl uncordon k8scp`

-- Verify that the control plane is in a ready status:
+- verify that the control plane is in a ready status:
 `kubectl get nodes`